steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

   Decoding completed!
 Total transmissions: 5

 Now, we see the data in rows of 16 bytes.
-If you look at the constructor in ``main.cpp``, you can confirm that we constantly fill the buffer with ``"x"``, since the example is just for showing purposes.
+If you look at the constructor in ``main.cpp``, you can confirm that we constantly fill the buffer with ``x``, since the example is just for showing purposes.

 The symbol storage can be mainly in 3 states depending on how the memory is assigned in Kodo.
 In the library we have 2 types of memory assigment for object creation, i.e. we can create a `shallow copy or a deep copy <http://stackoverflow.com/a/184745>`_.
 For this implementation, we use a deep copy by default and we will only have 2 of them, namely ``A:`` (available) and ``I:`` (initiliazed) meaning that the memory is ready and initialized to be used, respectively.
 Notice that whenever